uNetworking/uWebSockets/README.md

     }
 }
 ```
 Get the sources of the uws.chat server [here](https://github.com/uWebSockets/website/blob/master/main.cpp).
 Learn from the tests [here](tests/main.cpp).
+Also do check the Wiki pages.

 ## Not your average server
 µWS was designed to perform well across the board, not just in one specific dimension.
-With excellent memory usage paired with high throughput it outscales Socket.IO by 180x.
+With excellent memory usage paired with high throughput it outscales Socket.IO by 180x (Socket.IO 2 by 120x).

 <div align="center"><img src="misc/images/overview.png"/></div>